aslibman/stuy-softdev/README.md

 ### API Project
 #### Alex Libman, Dennis Nenov
 #### Description
-Describes basic information about a specified stock, and links it to a variety of social media sources for comparison
+Describes basic information about a specified stock, and links it to a variety of news sources that have been run through a sentiment analysis API
 #### https://github.com/kingalex11235/API-project.git

 ## Mini Projects